-The Community Fridge Network
+- Tessa Tricks, The Community Fridge Network

-Over 3 months one community fridge can:
+Over 3 months, one Community Fridge can:

-Redistribute 4 tonnes of food waste,
+Redistribute 12 tons of food waste,

 Provide local employment opportunities.

-‘Community Fridges’ otherwise known as ‘Solidarity’ or ‘Honesty’ Fridges, have been successfully introduced in Spain, Germany and the UK.
-Since 2016, fridges in the UK have been launched by several community groups, including in Frome, Brixton and Swadlincote.
-Each fridge operates in different ways depending on local circumstances.
-Demand for Community Fridges has been growing very quickly and Hubbub recently launched The Community Fridge Network to support new Fridges and build a supportive, collaborative network of people to share resources and experiences.
+Community Fridges are also known as Solidarity Fridges and Honesty Fridges.
+They have been successfully introduced in Spain, Germany, the UK, and Ireland, and are starting to take hold in the U.S. Each fridge operates in different ways depending on local circumstances.
+Demand for Community Fridges has been growing very quickly and Hubbub, based in London has recently launched The Community Fridge Network to support new Fridges and build a supportive, collaborative network of people to share resources and experiences.

-MK Community Fridge
+- Helen Innes MK Community Fridge Lead

 How to get involved